 - Members with behavioral health conditions who are feeling stigmatized and, thus, avoiding seeking services in an effort to hide their conditions from others.
 Remote support will allow these members to receive services from the comfort of their own surroundings, reducing the stigma and increasing the chances they will seek services and stay engaged.
-Remote support alternatives will make ongoing care and follow-ups more convenient and easier to schedule for the member, likely increasing the number of appointments made, as well as the number of appointments kept. - Members in the midst of a crisis situation or addiction relapse will be able to more conditions and the likelihood of needing a higher level of care.
-Agencies must have records available for NDDHS review documenting that individual providers have knowledge of and competency in the following: • Person-Centered Plan Implementation x Medically needy (specify limits): Same limits as those for categorically needy.
-Provider Qualifications (For each type of provider.
-Copy rows as needed): Provider Type (Specify): License (Specify) Certification n (Specify) Other Standard (Specify): North Dakota Medicaid Enrolled Agency provider of Family Peer Support NDDHS defines billing group provider as an individual or entity that is able to enroll to provide 1915(i) services.
-Depending on their licensure or certification, certain practitioners are allowed to enroll independently without being affiliated to a climic, hospital or other agency, and others are not.
-Examples None None An enrolled billing group of this service must meet allof the following criteria: Have a North Dakota Medicaid provider agreementand attest to the following: individual practitioners (Certified Peer Support Specialists I and II) meet the requiredqualifications under NDAC 75-03-43 services will be provided within their scope ofpractice individual practitioners will have the requiredcompetencies identified in the service scope agency conducts training in accordance withstate policies and procedures agency adheres to all 1915(i) standards andrequirements agency policies and procedures, including butnot limited to, participant rights, abuse, neglect, exploitation, use of restraints and reporting procedures are written and availablefor NDDHS review upon request 2, Require individual practitioners (Certified Peer Support Specialists I and II) maintain current certification standards as required by NDAC 75-03-43-06.
-Recertification and NDAC 75-03-43-07 Continuing Education
+Remote support alternatives will make ongoing care and follow-ups more convenient and easier to schedule for the member, likely increasing the number of appointments made, as well as the number of appointments kept. - Members in the midst of a crisis situation or addiction relapse will be able to more x Medically n Same limits conditions an ust have reco twe knowled son-Centered eedy (specif s as those for nd the likelihood ords available fo ge of and compe l Plan Implemen y limits): r categorically ne Provider Type (Specify): License (Specify) Certification n (Specify) Other Standard (Specify): North Dakota Medicaid Enrolled Agency provider of Family Peer Support NDDHS defines billing group provider as an individual or entity that is able to enroll to provide 1915(i) services.
+Depending on their licensure or certification, certain practitioners are allowed to enroll independently without being affiliated to a clinic, hospital or other agency, and others are not.
+Examples None None An enrolled billing group of this service must meet all of the following criteria: Have a North Dakota Medicaid provider agreement and attest to the following: individual practitioners (Certified Peer Support Specialists I and II) meet the required qualifications under NDAC 75-03-43 services will be provided within their scope of practice individual practitioners will have the required competencies identified in theservice scope agency conducts training in accordance with state policies and procedures agency adheres to all 1915(i) standards and requirements agency policies and procedures, including but not limited to, participant rights, abuse,neglect, exploitation, use of restraints and reporting procedures are written and available for NDDHS review upon request 2, Require individual practitioners (Certified Peer Support Specialists I and II) maintain current certification standards as required by NDAC 75-03-43-06.
+Recertification and NDAC 75-03-43-07 Continuing Education group provider if they choose.
+If a provider is not an OLP, they must be affiliated to a clinic, hospital or other agency in order to enroll.
+Each billing group provider must meet the qualifications specified in the 1915(i) state plan pages.
+The minimum qualifications for the provider are listed under each service.
+Individual Peer Support Specialist certified under NDAC 75- 03-43 Certified Peer Support Specialists by the NDDHS Behavioral Health Division The individual providing the service must: Be employed by an enrolled ND Medicaid enrolled billing group of this service.
+Be certified as a Peer Support Specialist I or II under NDAC 75-03-43.
+Certified Peer Support Specialists by the NDDHS Behavioral Health Division.
+Maintain current certification as a Peer Support Specialist I or II as required by NDAC 75-03-43-06.
+Recertification and 75-03-43-07 Supervision Requirements: For every 30 hours of Peer Support services provided, the individual provider must have one hour of face-to-face supervision with a qualified Peer Supervisor.
+The provider agency employing the peer specialist and supervisor is required to document the following requirements and have the documentation accessible for review by the NDDHS.
+A Qualified Peer Supervisor must: Be a certified peer specialist; or